bspain/osn2025-bhpt/TRANSCRIPT.md

 [ Slide – Daily Looking for Problem Signals ]

 In sticking with the theme of DevOps we have to talk about what happens when a ***product eventually moves into operations***.
-One of the behaviors that you definitely want to see on your team is that there is daily inspection of the system that is also helping to gather data necessary to assert that the service is delivering value to the customers that are using it.
-If you can,  establish a way in which the members of your team have access to a ***Direct Line of feedback from the customer***.
+One of the behaviors that you definitely want to see on your team is that there is daily inspection of the system looking for ***unexpected errors***.
+Why?
+Because left unchecked these can quickly add up and overshelm the team.

 Just as important however is that this daily inspection of the system is also helping to gather data necessary to assert that the service is delivering value to the customers that are using it.
 If you can,  establish a way in which the members of your team have access to a ***Direct Line of feedback from the customer***.

-Even in cases where this is possible every team should be looking at ***something that represents an observability dashboard*** that is monitoring the health and error states of the service that they've built
+Even in cases where this is possible every team should be looking at ***something that represents an observability dashboard*** that is monitoring the health and error states of the service that they've built.

 Develop a solution here that works best for your team.
 I have found creating some form of an on-call rotation in which the on call person that week has a responsibility to look at all of the observability and any feedback from customers.
 When they find something that indicates a problem, they have a responsibility to work on either fixing it immediately, or getting it accounted for in the backlog.

 [ Slide – Andon Cord]